 Sub Section c.
 Selection Committee

 The Selection Committee shall be formed of the current NRHH Cabinet members after the deadline of the Membership Application each fall and spring semester.
-Names of applicants will not be revealed to the Selection Committee, excluding the Vice President of Administration and Retention, until the voting process is completed to reduce possible applicant bias.
-The Vice President of Administration and Retention will know the names of the applicants and will not have a vote during the selection process.
+Names of applicants will not be revealed to the Selection Committee, excluding the Vice President of Recognition and Service, until the voting process is completed to reduce possible applicant bias.
+The Vice President of Recognition and Service will know the names of the applicants and will not have a vote during the selection process.
 The NRHH Advisor does not have a vote during the Selection Vote, but should be present during voting discussion to ensure applicants are treated equally.

 Sub Section d.
 Selection Standards